tushar-sharma/tushar-sharma.github.io/_posts/2021-07-23-bike-ride-mexico-city.md

 ---

-<p>This is my first time visiting Mexico city, also known as CDMX.
+This is my first time visiting Mexico city, also known as CDMX.
 Initially I was scared to come here because of Narcos.
 However during my brief two weeks stay I have felt safe.
-With my limited Spanish, I decided to book an <a href="https://www.airbnb.co.in/experiences/102485" target="_blank">Airbnb experience</a> for a bike tour.</p>
+With my limited Spanish, I decided to book an <a href="https://www.airbnb.co.in/experiences/102485" target="_blank">Airbnb experience</a> for a bike tour.<!-- truncate_here -->

-<p>The tour had a meeting point at Bazar Fusion.
-Uber is cheap & convenient to commute in Mexico city.
-On reaching at Bazar Fusion, I had a cappuccinos before hopping on to the bike.
-The bike was comfortable enough however with no helmet which I didn't mind.</p>

-This is my first time visiting Mexico city, also known as CDMX.
-Initially I was scared to come here because of Narcos.
-However during my brief two weeks stay I have felt safe.<!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

 <p>This is my first time visiting Mexico city, also known as CDMX.
 Initially I was scared to come here because of Narcos.
 However during my brief two weeks stay I have felt safe.
 With my limited Spanish, I decided to book an <a href="https://www.airbnb.co.in/experiences/102485" target="_blank">Airbnb experience</a> for a bike tour.</p>